MitjaWogatzky/price_prediction_for_used_cars/README.md

 # price_prediction_for_used_cars
+Project using regression to predict prices from used cars based on Kaggle data.

-Project to practice Machine Learning models using Linear Regression, Ridge Model, Decision Tree, Random Forest and Gardient Boosting as well encoding and scaling in the data preprocessing.
+The project was conducted to practice Machine Learning models using Linear Regression, Ridge Model, Decision Tree, Random Forest and Gardient Boosting as well encoding and scaling in the data preprocessing.